My cousin Ailsa was heading up Elgin way a couple of weeks ago to see her parents for a few days and as I hadn't visited in years, I tagged along too.

 Before we left Spey Bay, we'd grabbed up a few flattish stones to paint on, as something a little different to the usual pads and loose leaves of paper we'd brought with us.

-While I went for a kind of quasi-pictish design on mine, Ailsa painted Tom Jones in rock form.
+While I went for a kind of quasi-pictish design on mine, Ailsa made Tom Jones in rock and oil pastel form.

 Because, why not?
 XD